 Cycle of Orchids

 My orchids are on a “natural cycle” meaning I have had them all for many years now and they bloom regularly on the same natural cycle.
-Normally this is between Thanksgiving and sometime ending near March/April.
-If I were to buy an orchid from lets say April thru November…in full bloom…it would have been forced into bloom by a nursery.
+Normally this is between the end of November and sometime ending near March/April.
+If I were to buy an orchid from lets say April thru November (in full bloom) it would have been forced into bloom by a nursery.
 Nurseries can do this because they create a moderated environment that reproduces natures cues synthetically thus forcing them into bloom year round.
 Once the orchid they forced into bloom actually blooms they sell it.
 You buy it and after the blooms fall that orchid will not normally bloom again for one year.

 Orchids work in this balance because they are constantly switching their energy from one cycle to the next.